dfuse-io/docs/content/guides/core-concepts/rate-limiting.md

 In order to guarantee great performance and reliability for all of our users, we reserve the right to throttle certain API requests.

-As such, REST APIs may received HTTP Status 429 `Too Many Requests`([as per `RFC6585` Section 4](https://tools.ietf.org/html/rfc6585#section-4)) along with `X-RateLimit-Limit` / `X-RateLimit-Remaining` / `X-RateLimit-Reset` HTTP response headers.
+As such, REST APIs may received HTTP Status 429 `Too Many Requests`({{< external-link title="as per `RFC6585` Section 4" href="https://tools.ietf.org/html/rfc6585#section-4)" >}} along with `X-RateLimit-Limit` / `X-RateLimit-Remaining` / `X-RateLimit-Reset` HTTP response headers.
 A well behaved client application should pause for the prescribed amount of time as the request will be dropped and no response will be returned.

 ## Authentication (auth.dfuse.io)